ietf-wg-alto/draft-alto-oam-yang/objectives.md

 ## Scope of Data Model for ALTO O&M {#scope}

-Generally, the following items are in the scope of this document:
+The following items are in the scope of the data models specified in this document:

-- Data model for deploying an ALTO server/client.
+- Deploying an ALTO server/client.
-- Data model for operating and managing a running ALTO server/client.
+- Operating and managing an ALTO server/client.
-- Data model for functionality/capability configuration of ALTO services.
+- Functionality/capability configuration of ALTO services.
-- Data model for monitoring ALTO-related performance metrics.
+- Monitoring ALTO-related performance metrics.

 This document does not define any data model related to specific implementation, including: